Planter Care Tips

 2. Most products can be left outside through the winter as long as they do not hold water anywhere.
 Sealing pieces with a water sealant will not prevent cracking or other winter damage and should not be viewed as an alternative to proper winter care.

-3. Mexican pottery, other delicate pottery, and red clay products must be brought indoors prior to the first frost and stored indoors during the winter.
+3. Mexican pottery, red clay products, and other delicate pottery must be brought indoors prior to the first frost and stored indoors during the winter.

 5. For longer lasting color, stained cast stone pieces should be treated with Henri Stone Sealer once a year.
 Painted products should be treated with clear sealer spray once a year.
 The piece must be clean and dry when any spray is applied.